erdesigns-eu/Delphi-OBD/examples/README.md

 This directory now contains full Delphi projects (DPR + PAS + DFM) that illustrate how to use the non-visual components alongside the Skia-based visuals.
 Open any DPR in the IDE and press **Run** to explore the wiring.

+- `minimal/` – Smallest one-form sample that connects, reads stored codes, and clears the MIL.
 - `simple/` – Minimal wired dashboard using the serial transport defaults.
 - `serial/` – Explicit serial configuration with custom baud rate and captions.
 - `bluetooth/` – Bluetooth pairing sample with VCI status hooks.